 The Cry That Proves It

-The psychiatrist John Bowlby, observing children separated from parents in wartime hospitals, built a body of research that would reshape how psychology understood love.
+The psychiatrist John Bowlby, studying what happens to children separated from their parents, built a body of research that would reshape how psychology understood love.
 He called it attachment theory.
 The finding: a child's earliest experience of a caregiver — whether the caregiver was reliable, returned when the child cried, chose to be there — installs an internal working model for the rest of the child's life.
 Children whose earliest caregivers were secure grow up expecting the world to be held together.
 Children whose earliest caregivers were absent or capricious grow up bracing for abandonment.
 The model gets laid down before the child has words, before the child has memories, before the child can decide whether to trust.
 It is encoded as a pre-thought.
 Now read what Paul is claiming in Ephesians 1.
 Before you had a nervous system, before you had memory, before you had words, the Father's reliability toward you was already settled.
 The adoption happened in eternity past.
 The secure attachment you are still learning to feel in your body is a model that was already real before you were.

 How Did You Become His Child?